Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

 \begin{fact*}[Folklore] Market diversity (quantified by, say, the Shannon entropy) is mean-reverting. \end{fact*}

-We show that the behaviours of market diversity depend crucially on the {\it choice of the universe} $\mathcal{I}_t$.
+In the following we show that the behaviours of market diversity depend crucially on the {\it choice of the universe} $\mathcal{I}_t$.
 On the other hand, that diversity is ``mean reverting'' is subject to doubt.
-In the strictest sense, mean reversion means diversity is well approximated by an autoregressive or Ornstein-Uhlenbeck process about a fixed equilibrium level.
+In the strictest sense, mean reversion means diversity is well approximated by an autoregressive or Ornstein-Uhlenbeck process about a fixed (or possibly varying) equilibrium level.
 While our empirical results do not provide conclusive evidence of this claim, long-term probabilistic behaviours of diversity and other observables can be analyzed mathematically for rank-based systems which generalize \eqref{eqn:rank.based.diffusion}; see \cite{MSZ19}.